This post may contain affiliate links. See our affiliate disclaimer here.

 Good Sam Review

-Overview: Get 10% off your stay at all Good Sam parks + discounts at Camping World and Flying J.
+Overview: Get 10% off your stay at all Good Sam parks + discounts at Camping World and Flying J

-Yearly membership cost: $27/year
+Yearly membership cost: $39/year

-Savings: 10% at each participating campground.
+Savings: 10% at each participating campground, plus a slew of other benefits

-Number of participating campgrounds: 2,100
+Number of participating campgrounds: 2,000

 Pros

-• Good Sam ranks each park by cleanliness, friendliness, etc, so you can learn more about the park before arriving.
+- The Good Sam campgrounds we stayed at had a higher level of cleanliness and upkeep.
+Good Sam ranks each park by cleanliness, friendliness, etc, so you can learn more about the park before arriving.
 (However, after talking to park owners, these numbers are skewed based on how much the park is willing to pay for higher scores.)

-• You won’t have an issue finding a Good Sam park wherever you travel.
+- You won’t have an issue finding a Good Sam park wherever you travel.
 They are everywhere.

-• Good Sam offers more than just camping discounts.
-They have a great roadside assistance program (speaking as someone stuck on the side of the road in the middle of no where) and they offer the Good Sam extended service plan.
+- Good Sam offers more than just camping discounts.
+They have a great roadside assistance program (speaking as someone stuck on the side of the road in the middle of nowhere), and they offer the Good Sam extended service plan.
 These are, however, additional fees.

 Cons

-• 10% savings means you need to use the discount at least 10 times to start saving money
+- 10% savings means you need to use the discount at least 10 times to start saving money

 While we bought our Good Sam membership around the same time as our Passport America membership, we used Good Sam much less.
-The main reason why we didn’t use Good Sam as much is that it only offers a 10% discount, which, compared to a 50% discount, is nothing to call home about.
-We will go slightly out of our way to stay at a PA park and save $20 versus staying at the nearby park and save $4.
+The main reason we didn’t use Good Sam as much is that it only offers a 10% discount, which, compared to a 50% discount, is nothing to call home about.
+We will go slightly out of our way to stay at a PA park and save $20 versus staying at the nearby park and saving $4.

-We save anywhere from $2-5 each time we used Good Sam, which can add up over time.
+We save anywhere from $2-5 each time we use Good Sam, which can add up over time.
 But compared to saving $15+ at every use, we will always choose a Passport America park first.
 The Good Sam membership paid for itself but didn’t save us too much money.

 Which membership club is better?